microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Advanced/Adding-Column-Variants.md

 Toggles can be added recursively on top of each other: it is possible to have a toggle from projection `A` to `B`, then another toggle from `B` to `C`, and so on.

 ### Mode Column Variants
 Mode column variants are *a collection* of variants that are mutually exclusive to *each other*.
 Conceptually, they offer users a way to choose between one or more alternate views.
+Unlike toggle variants that can be in on/off states, a collection of modes should have one mode selected at all times.

 There are two ways to define a set of modes: